 Because ADU and JADU legislation has been revised several times since 2017, providing increased opportunities for the development of housing, it is expected that development trends will continue upward.
-Government Code section 65583.1 details how jurisdictions may consider alternative means of meeting RHNA beyond vacancy and underutilized sites.
-The potential for accessory dwelling units (ADUs) or junior accessory dwelling units (JADUs) is one of these available alternative means.
+Government Code Section 65583.1 details how jurisdictions may consider alternative means of meeting RHNA beyond vacancy and underutilized sites.
+The potential for ADUs or JADUs is one of these available alternative means.
 A jurisdiction must include an analysis of the anticipated affordability of ADUs in order to determine which RHNA income categories they should be counted toward.
-To provide assistance to local governments, the Southern California Association of Governments (SCAG) conducted an analysis that provides assumptions for ADU affordability that can be used to assign ADUs to income categories for the purpose of the Housing Element.
-The analysis examines current market rents for reasonably comparable rental properties, using platforms such as Craigslist, Zillow, and Westside Rentals and key words to identify ADUs.
-The analysis relies on a survey of rents of 150 existing ADUs conducted between April and June of 2020.
-They make findings to reflect the geographic distribution, size, and other characteristics of ADUs across the region.
+To provide assistance to local governments, SCAG conducted an analysis that provides assumptions for ADU affordability that can be used to assign ADUs to income categories for the purpose of the Housing Element.
+The analysis examines current market rents for reasonably comparable rental properties, using platforms such as Craigslist, Zillow, and Westside Rentals, and key words to identify ADUs.
+The analysis relies on a survey of rents of 150 existing ADUs conducted April through June of 2020.
+Findings reflect the geographic distribution, size, and other characteristics of ADUs across the region.
 Based on ADU and JADU trends since January 2018, a conservative estimate of the number of units to be produced under this approach is 40 units throughout the 2021-2029 planning period.
-Further, under the affordability assumptions provided by the SCAG analysis, it can be assumed that 24 of these units will be affordable to lower income households.
+Further, under the affordability assumptions provided by the SCAG analysis, it can be assumed that 24 of these units will be affordable to lower-income households.
 This breakdown is further provided in Table 3.